 The purpose of the SGA is to represent and officially act with authority for the Student Body on all matters related to it.
 To achieve this objective, the SGA shall represent the students in all matters concerning its financial affairs as related to student-fee monies and related accounts, student interest, welfare, and jurisdiction.
 To work towards these goals, SGA:

 - Provides a means of organized student expressions in College affairs, activities and policies, and promote student rights.

 - Promotes cooperation and understanding between administrators, faculty, classified staff, community, and the students by coordinating those activities necessary to furnish quality academic and co-curricular programs.

-- Enables and encourages all members of the student body to participate in the activities and decisions of the College; exert influence in the decision-making processes of the College; ensure College policy reflects the best interest of the students.
+- Enables and encourages all members of the student body to: participate in the activities and decisions of the College, exert influence in the decision-making processes of the College and ensure College policy reflects the best interest of the students.

 All members of SGA are democratically elected student representatives voted in by the respective FRCC student bodies of the 3 main campuses (Larimer, Westminster, and Boulder County).
 Each campus branch consists of Executive Officers and Legislative Representatives that are elected in the spring to serve their term in the following academic year.